Skip to main content

 Bio

 My research interests involve the biology, epidemiology, and management of diseases affecting corn, cotton, and tobacco in North Carolina.
-My goal is to support the needs of field crop industries in the southeastern United States by utilizing laboratory, field, and greenhouse studies to evaluate and provide science-based solutions and integrate pest management strategies to stakeholders.
-My primary focus is on highly destructive, soil-borne diseases of tobacco, black shank (Phytophthora nicotianae), Granville wilt (Ralstonia solanacearum), and target spot (Rhizoctonia solani), as well as merging diseases in corn and cotton.
+My goal is to support the needs of field crop industries in the southeastern United States by utilizing laboratory, field, and greenhouse studies to evaluate and provide science-based solutions and integrate pest management strategies for stakeholders.
+My primary focus is on highly destructive, soil-borne diseases of tobacco, including black shank (Phytophthora nicotianae), bacterial wilt (Ralstonia solanacearum), and target spot (Rhizoctonia solani), as well as emerging diseases in corn and cotton.
+In addition to my work on traditional field crops, I am exploring strawberries as an alternative crop for tobacco growers, focusing on disease management strategies for Neopestalotiopsis in strawberries to enhance sustainable production.

 Education